mnipoiperi/Patch-Based-Texture-Synthesis/README.md

 The running time depends on Sample Image dimensions, Desired Image dimensions, ThresholdConstant and PatchSize

 ## To run the code, copy the following into your command line
-`python PatchBasedSynthesis.py /image/source.jpg Patch_Size Overlap_Width Initial_Threshold_error`
+'python PatchBasedSynthesis.py /image/source.jpg Patch_Size Overlap_Width Initial_Threshold_error'

 for example
-`python PatchBasedSynthesis.py /home/afroz/textures/corn.jpg 30 5 78.0`
+'python PatchBasedSynthesis.py corn.jpg 30 5 78.0'